Why a Customer Loyalty Program Drives More Sales

 Depending on your customer loyalty program mechanics, you might be able to turn repeat customers into brand champions.

-This means customers aren’t just people who make repeat purchases; they actually encourage their peers, friends, and network to buy from your brand too.
+This means customers aren’t just repeat purchasers; they also encourage their peers, friends, and network to buy from your brand.

-And this could become a great cycle of getting new customers through referrals, turning those new customers into loyal fans, then making them brand champions to attract more new customers.
+And this could become a virtuous cycle of getting new customers through referrals, turn them into loyal fans, and make them brand champions who attract more new customers.

 Many customer loyalty programs, as you’ll see in the next section when we talk about the steps you need to create one, don’t have to be complex.

 They can be as simple as rewarding customers with a promo code for sharing.
-Or alternatively, you can give them a generous offer if they successfully refer a new sale.
+Alternatively, you can offer them a generous incentive if they successfully refer a new sale.

 POWR Referral-1-1